py563/ChatGPTMDExport/README.md

 **ChatGPTMDExport** is a utility to extract ChatGPT conversations from HTML exports and convert them into clean, readable Markdown files.
 It supports full conversation exports, filtered responses by prompt keywords, and exact prompt-response matching.

+**Export** your chats from ChatGPT to get started.
+I built this tool to help me create notes from questions I asked ChatGPT.

 ## 📦 Features

 * ✅ Extract all conversations from an HTML file